Wotcnt/Polyrifringence-Engine/README.md

 > The engine’s **canonical origin and reference domain** is birefringent optics.
 This domain is used to formally define operators, diagnostics, invariants, and falsifiable benchmarks due to its strict physical constraints and measurable phase geometry.
 > Importantly, birefringent optics serves as the **calibration and validation substrate**, not as a limitation of scope.
 >
 > At its core, Polyrifringence implements a **formal execution grammar for constrained recursion**.
-The recursion laws, ΔΩ stability operator, bounded decay geometry (𝛌⃝), and approximate unitarity constraints are defined abstractly and are **domain-agnostic by construction**, provided a target domain admits:
+The recursion laws, <kbd>ΔΩ</kbd> stability operator, bounded decay geometry (𝛌⃝), and approximate unitarity constraints are defined abstractly and are **domain-agnostic by construction**, provided a target domain admits:
 > phase-like state,
 > recursive transformation,
 > and measurable constraint satisfaction.